roman-gulati/statistics-for-health-data-science/README.md

-# Statistics for Health Data Science: An Organic Approach
+# Statistics for Health Data Science
+## An Organic Approach

 This page links to R code for downloading data from two national health surveys and for implementing analyses in the book.
 Direct downloads of selected datasets analyzed in the book are also provided.

-## R code

 ### R code for downloading data from selected national health surveys: